OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 end:
 ```

-So the script hides the debugger from PEB-checking and checks to NtQueryInformationProcess and breaks on the first call to either _SetThreadContext_, _WriteProcessMemory_ or _ResumeThread_ which were the interesting ones last time.<br>
+So the script hides the debugger from PEB-checking and NtQueryInformationProcess and breaks on the first call to either _SetThreadContext_, _WriteProcessMemory_ or _ResumeThread_ which were the interesting ones last time.<br>

 The disc spins up it does some readings and after about 10 seconds, we break in _ResumeThread_ which is kinda unexpected since that means that the Game process is already up and running.<br>